 - SOUND AN ALARM!
-Activating the building fire alarm immediately notifies Drexel Public Safety. - If conditions allow, shut off all machinery and equipment in your area. - Leave the building at once. - Notify Drexel University Public Safety from a safe location: - From main campus locations, call 215.895.2222 (2222). - From off-campus locations, call 911. - Use campus emergency telephones when possible.
-Give the dispatcher as much specific information as you can: - State that you are reporting a fire.
+Activating the building fire alarm immediately notifies Drexel Public Safety. - If conditions allow, shut off all machinery and equipment in your area. - Leave the building at once. - Notify Drexel University Public Safety from a safe location: - From main campus locations, call 215.895.2222. - From off-campus locations, call 911. - Use campus emergency telephones when possible.
+Give the dispatcher as much specific information as you can: - State that you are reporting a fire. - Provide the building name and address, floor and room number, and any other specific information.